 Thursday, November 6, 2008

-A simple side dish of baby carrots with a simple glaze of maple and orange juice.
+Glazed baby carrots, made with a simple glaze of honey, cane or maple syrup and orange juice.

 A quick and easy side dish recipe, written for cooking in the microwave with holiday cooking in mind when the stovetop can be otherwise occupied.
 It can also be done on the stovetop too of course.